 We stay the night in Kentitambo, or similar, an exclusive lodge surrounded by gardens designed to attract hummingbirds (to date, 17 different species).

 We drive to Leymebamba and visit the museum that houses 219 mummies and many other objects recovered from tombs overlooking a nearby lake in 1997.

 Afterwards, we head south into The Valley of the Condors.
 This forested valley has had nesting condor for more than ten years.
 Also there are great chances of seeing grey-breasted mountain toucans and golden-headed quetzals.
 There are numerous trails that can be taken through this mini cloud forest reserve.

 Later, drive back to the museum and we stay the night in Kentitambo, or similar, an exclusive lodge surrounded by gardens designed to attract hummingbirds (to date 17 different species).

 Today, drive along one of the most spectacular roads in Peru (6 hours).
 Start by driving up to a pass (3,600m / 11,800ft) overlooking the Marañon Canyon.

 The road heads down to the river through many different eco-systems.
 Cross the bridge at the valley bottom at 850m (2,789ft), then drive up 2,400m (7,874ft) to the western side of the canyon.
 A little beyond is the market town of Celendin, famous for its straw hats.

 Another two hours, crossing high rolling hills and agricultural land, and we arrive in Cajamarca.

-We stay the night at Posada Puruay, or similar, an old Colonial mansion outside the city.
-(B, L)
+We stay the night at Hotel Laguna Seca, or similar, a farmstead with its own hot springs, outside the city.